splunk/public-o11y-docs/gdi/opentelemetry/components/redaction-processor.rst

 ****************************

 .. meta::
-      :description: Deletes span attributes that don't match a list of allowed span attributes.
+      :description: The Redaction processor deletes span attributes that don't match a list of allowed span attributes.
 It also masks span attribute values that match a blocked value list.

 The Redaction processor is an OpenTelemetry Collector component that deletes span attributes that don't match a list of allowed span attributes.
 It also masks span attribute values that match a blocked value list.
+Span attributes that aren't on the allowed list are removed before any value checks are done.

 The supported pipeline type is ``traces``.
 See :ref:`otel-data-processing` for more information.

 Get started
 ======================